Today’s article is all about brain plasticity as it relates to your mood, emotional wellbeing and sense of personal empowerment!

 One more way you promote brain plasticity is through brain boosting nutrients.
-Three of those nutrients include:
+There are many but three of our favorite nutrients for brain plasticity include:

 - Phosphoinositide: This promotes the “signal transduction system” in the brain which is the primary means for communication in the central nervous system.
 Phosphatidylinositol has been shown to promote brain signaling and is useful in not only diseases like depression, bipolar, and schizophrenia, but it has also been demonstrated to be effective in Alzheimer’s disease, epilepsy, and Parkinson’s disease (Pacheco et al., 1996).